stnert/Unforgivable-vigilance/README.md

 Visualizing the Length of the Fine Print, for 14 Popular Apps -> https://www.visualcapitalist.com/terms-of-service-visualizing-the-length-of-internet-agreements/

+ Protect your freedom and privacy; join us in creating an Internet that's safer from surveillance -> https://www.fsf.org/campaigns/surveillance/

 No More Ransom -> https://www.nomoreransom.org/pt/index.html

 Amifloced -> https://amifloced.org/